Mystek

-Mystek is a character in the DC Universe.
-She was created by Christopher Priest and Manny Clark in the Ray (vol. 2) #12 (May 1995) and died in Justice League Task Force #32 (February 1996).
+Mystek is a fictional character in the DC Comics universe.
+She was created by Christopher Priest and Manny Clark, and first appeared in Ray #12 (May 1995).

+Publication history

+Mystek's death was the result of behind the scenes workings.
+Christopher Priest intended for the character to star in her own miniseries and was told to put her in Justice League Task Force to generate hype for her in advance.
+When the plans for the miniseries fell through, Priest killed Mystek off.

 Fictional character biography

-Very little information has been revealed about Mystek's life prior to her first confrontation with the Ray.
-Seong is a Korean woman born in Queens, New York who prefers to be called 'Barclay'.
-During an undisclosed incident in Seoul, she developed claustrophobia.
+Very little information has been revealed about Mystek's life, prior to her first confrontation with the Ray.
+Seong was a young Korean woman, born in Queens, New York, who preferred to be called 'Barclay'.
+Her father was involved with some sort of sensitive work, and was captured, leading to her fear of federal agents.
+During an undisclosed incident in Seoul, she developed intense claustrophobia.

-Mystek comes into conflict with the Ray, who she believes to be an enemy.
-Martian Manhunter recruits her into the Justice League, but she is killed soon afterward when her claustrophobia causes her to leave the League's ship and suffocate in space.
+The Ray

+In Philadelphia, Seong owns Circuit Shack, an electronics store.
+Raymond Terrill, secretly known as the Ray, went shopping at her store, setting off sensors which register him as a powerful metahuman.
+Believing that he was sent to capture her, Seong attacks the Ray, who attempts to protect his identity by not directly confronting her.
+He ultimately uses his solid light powers to create a simulacrum of himself, so she would believe that the Ray and Raymond Terrill were not the same person.

+Some time later, after seeing through his trickery, Mystek pursues the Ray.
+She travels to his apartment and comes across his electron shield, a device which allows access to the headquarters of the Justice League Task Force.
+Seong is transported to the assembled JLTF and attacks them, believing them to be a hostile government agency.

+Justice League Task Force

+Weeks later, Martian Manhunter recruits Mystek into the Justice League Task Force.
+While she accepts his offer, her tenure was brief.
+Soon after joining them, the team is on a mission to the planet Xanthcar, where L-Ron is being put on trial.
+However, Mystek is overcome with claustophobia and blasts her way out of the pod.
+She soon suffocates and dies.

 Powers and abilities

 Mystek could manipulate energy at a subatomic level, using quarks to form high-tolerance elastic, proactive matter.
 This hybridized state of matter was not pure energy, and therefore could pass harmlessly through an immaterial foe.
 She could use any electronic device as a window for this matter, allowing her a range of abilities, including flight.
 She was also able to use this matter offensively, in the form of energy blasts, and to read magnetic signatures.